CS302spr23/hw-4-Rania0805/MarkdownDemo.md

 - **Do not forget to _read_ the chapter for tuesday class.**
 - H<sub>2</sub> + Cl<sub>2</sub> → 2HCl
 - KE=1/2mV<sup>2</sup>
-- Albert Camus once said >"Man is the only creature that refuses to be what he is".
+- Albert Camus once said >Man is the only creature that refuses to be what he is.

 ### **Test2**